 Residents spend one half day per week in the surgical clinic during their OGME-1 year and 2 half days per month OGME-2 through OGME-5 training years.

 Residents are actively involved in:

 Our residents are often recruited to practices in the local community after their residencies.

 Those residents whom do not go on to community based general surgery have been successful in acquiring the fellowship of their choice including Trauma/Acute care surgery, Plastic Surgery, Minimally Invasive/Bariatric Surgery, Vascular Surgery, and Cardiothoracic Surgery.

 A variety of options are available for audition rotations:

-To set up an audition or shadowing experience, please contact the UPMC Horizon Graduate Medical Education office via email with your available dates.
+Applications to set up an audition or shadowing experience will be accepted starting February 1st.
+Please contact the UPMC Horizon Graduate Medical Education office via email with your completed form.